-The next pioneer who made a significant impact on the development of Meadowvale was John Simpson.
-He is generally credited as being the first successful owner of an industry in the region, and he became the catalyst for further industry, particularly milling, in Meadowvale.
+The next pioneer in Meadowvale who made a significant impact on the development of Meadowvale was John Simpson.
+He is generally credited as being the first successful owner of an industry in the region and he became the catalyst for further industry, particularly milling, in Meadowvale.
 According to the Perkins-Bull Collection and the Tweedsmuir Histories, Simpson is considered the founding father of Meadowvale because he built the first successful saw mill and carding mill, which led to further milling in the region.

-Simpson was born in Kirkbymoorside, North Yorkshire in 1804 and immigrated with his wife, Mary Simpson nee Sigsworth, and young family to Upper Canada in 1836.
-They came by sailing ship, where Simpson's daughter, Hannah Simpson Reeve, later recalled that Mary Simpson was ill the entire voyage.
+Simpson was born in Kirkbymoorside, North Yorkshire in 1804 and immigrated with his wife, Mary Sigsworth, and young family to Upper Canada in 1836.
+They came by sailing ship, where Simpson's daughter, Hannah Simpson Reeve, later recalled that Mary Simspon was ill the entire voyage.
 They brought with them three horses, four cattle, six sheep, several fowl, two dogs and several trunks full of possessions.
 They arrived in York (now Toronto) where Simpson's brother George met the family.
+Although Simpson acquired 300 acres of land in Meadowvale in 1836, the Simpsons stayed the winter months in Whitchurch, Ontario where they provided food to soldiers fighting in the Rebellion of 1837, but did not participate in the fighting themselves.
+Later in 1837, the Simpsons took up residence on their 300 acres along the south side of the present day Old Derry Road from Second Line West down to Creditview Road.
+They settled on the Credit River at what is now 1200 Old Derry Road and called their farm "Credit Grange".
+Here, John and Mary Simpson cleared forty acres of land and built a log cabin where they continued to reside until they built a grand brick house in 1860.
+This brick house, referred to by many now as the Simpson-Humphries House, was designated in 1983 under the Ontario Heritage Act as a property of cultural heritage significance in Mississauga.